ClickCease

 Alabama offers several tax relief programs for homeowners:

-- Exemption Programs: Besides homestead exemptions, there are options for seniors and low-income residents.
+• Tax Deferment Programs: Non-homestead exemptions are available for seniors and low-income residents.

 Consult a local tax advisor or attorney for guidance on these programs.